 Some of the enhanced drilling regulations included the following:

-Find out more about Oceana's "Offshore Drilling Reform Report Card 2012" by clicking here.
+Read more in Oceana's Offshore Drilling Reform Report Card 2012.

-The rule was enacted after the 2010 Deepwater Horizon oil spill catastrophe.
+The rule was enacted after the 2010 Deepwater Horizon oil spill.
 In the words of the BSEE director, "This rule makes final important standards that were put in place shortly after that spill and is based on input from stakeholders and recommendations from the numerous investigations related to that tragedy."

 If you were injured in an oil rig fire or explosion and you believe that your company's violations of federal regulations resulted in the accident, you could be entitled to both compensatory and punitive damages.
 After you have received the medical help you need, the next most important step you can take is to hire a competent offshore injury attorney.
-At Arnold & Itkin, we have the skill you want on your side.